News

 Highway crews hard at work plowing and salting the roads.
 What is it doing to cause auto corrosion?

-Protecting our highways since the early 40s, salt has been a cost-effective go-to resource.
-Over the years, as the highway infrastructure grew and commuters and truckers needed to travel in all conditions, salt became a standard in keeping roads passable.
-While this solution saved a number of lives, its effect on the environment and budgets is staggering; as well as its effects on cars and trucks.
+Protecting our highways since the early 1940s, salt has been a cost-effective solution.
+Over the years, as the highway infrastructure grew and commuters needed to travel in all conditions, salt became a standard in keeping roads passable.
+While this solution saved lives, its effects on the environment, budgets, and vehicles are staggering.

 The Effects of Salt Brine on Your Car